With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Therapeutic Health Services Kent Branch is a methadone treatment center in Kent, WA situated at 24823 South Pacific Highway, Suite 103, 98032 zip code area.
-Therapeutic Health Services Kent Branch provides buprenorphine maintenance and suboxone prescription.
-Also, Therapeutic Health Services Kent Branch provides social skills development and mental health services.
-Therapeutic Health Services Kent Branch provides opioid treatment for adults and young adults.
+Therapeutic Health Services Kent Branch is a methadone clinic in Kent, WA located in King County at 24823 South Pacific Highway, Suite 103, 98032 zip code area that also includes suboxone treatment.
+Therapeutic Health Services Kent Branch provides suboxone prescription and buprenorphine maintenance.
+Also, Therapeutic Health Services Kent Branch provides mental health services and social skills development.
+Therapeutic Health Services Kent Branch includes opioid treatment for young adults and adults.

 Call (866) 434-2077 for 24/7 help with treatment.